Slow Cooker Corned Beef

 Um, not me, that’s for sure.

-Plus, since this recipe uses potatoes, carrots, and cabbage, it serves as a complete one-pot meal that is a dump-and-go, no-brainer way to feed a crowd.
+Plus, since this recipe uses potatoes, carrots, and cabbage, it serves as a complete one-pot meal that is a dump-and-go slow cooker meal (meaning to pre-browning required), resulting in a truly no-brainer way to feed a crowd.

-Of course, you can also skip the veggies if you want to go meat only, but I will say the veggies add so much flavor to the broth (I love to add them).
+Of course, you can also skip the veggies if you want to go meat only, but I will say the veggies add so much flavor to the broth and makes this a complete Irish themed one post meal, so I personally love to add them.

 Once cooked, this corned beef makes amazing sandwiches, in particular Reubens!
 It’s also great in a simple corned beef hash.